Your Complete Guide to House Exterior Paint

 Using the right materials is just as important as the prep work.
 The quality of your paint and tools will directly impact how your home looks and how long the new coat lasts.
 Investing in the right supplies from the start saves you from headaches and extra costs down the road.
 Here’s a breakdown of what you’ll need to achieve a beautiful, durable finish.

-Choose the Right Exterior Paint and Finish
+Choosing the Best House Exterior Paint and Finish

 First things first: never use interior paint on your home’s exterior.
 It might seem obvious, but it’s a common mistake.
 Exterior paints are specifically formulated to handle Boise’s weather, from hot, sunny summers to cold, snowy winters.
 High-quality acrylic latex paint is usually the best choice for its durability and flexibility.